Flashcards in Hazardous Earth Deck (141):

 How do ice cores allow us to identify climate?

-Ice cores are big cylinders of ice which have been drilled form ice sheets.
+Ice cores are big cylinders of ice which have been drilled through glaciers up to 3km deep and 500,000 years old.
 Within the core are air bubbles which contain carbon dioxide.
 Scientists observe the amount of carbon dioxide in the air bubbles to determine how much carbon dioxide was in the air at the time.
 The more there was, the hotter it was.

 How do tree rings allow us to identify climate?

 When conditions are good for growing (warm and wet) the tree ring grown is wide but is conditions are poor (cold and dry) the tree ring is narrow.
 Scientists looks at the size of the rings to evaluate climate.

 How do historical sources allow us to identify climate?